 Technical assistance can vary depending upon a project’s needs and might include group facilitation, meeting planning, curricula and policy development, identification/provision of expert consultants, webinar/conference planning support, and/or academic research.

-During the 2019-2021 Phase of the Project, the lead national technical assistance (TA) provider organization, The National Council of Juvenile and Family Court Judges, in collaboration with OVC, broadened the pool of expertise with three new national partner TA organizations: The Center for Court Innovation Training and Technical Assistance; Futures Without Violence; and the Center for the Study of Social Policy.
+During the 2019-2021 Phase of the Project, the lead national technical assistance (TA) provider organization, The National Council of Juvenile and Family Court Judges, in collaboration with OVC, broadened the pool of expertise with two national partner TA organizations: The Center for Court Innovation and the Center for the Study of Social Policy.

-In order to meet the needs of the Linking Systems of Care for Children and Youth demonstration sites, the NCJFCJ coordinates with a variety of other national TA providers to provide overall technical assistance to demonstration sites.
-While NCJFCJ coordinated and provides the majority of TA, NCJFCJ also partners with our Steering Committee and other national TA providers who are national subject matter experts, including the National Child Traumatic Stress Network, Chapin Hall at the University of Chicago, and Futures Without Violence.
-We expect this list of partner organizations to grow as the needs of the sites change.
+In order to meet the needs of the Linking Systems of Care for Children and Youth demonstration sites, the NCJFCJ coordinated with a variety of other national TA providers to provide overall technical assistance to demonstration sites.
+While NCJFCJ coordinated and provided the majority of TA, NCJFCJ also partnered with our Steering Committee and other national TA providers who are national subject matter experts, including the National Child Traumatic Stress Network, Chapin Hall at the University of Chicago, and Futures Without Violence.

-The National Steering Committee for Linking Systems of Care for Children and Youth is composed of a multidisciplinary group of experts who can provide direction, guidance and education to the demonstration sites and technical assistance providers as they work on the Linking Systems of Care Project.
-In part, the function of the Steering Committee is to ensure that the demonstration sites have access to information on a range of topics including trauma-informed care, evidence-based practices, coordinated systems of care, needs assessments, and research.
-The Steering Committee is composed of a wide variety of professions including judges, attorneys, clinicians, educators, and researchers.
-To learn more about our Steering Committee members, click here.
+The National Steering Committee for Linking Systems of Care for Children and Youth was composed of a multidisciplinary group of experts who provided direction, guidance and education to the demonstration sites and technical assistance providers as they worked on the Linking Systems of Care Project.
+In part, the function of the Steering Committee was to ensure that the demonstration sites had access to information on a range of topics including trauma-informed care, evidence-based practices, coordinated systems of care, needs assessments, and research.
+The Steering Committee was composed of a wide variety of professions including judges, attorneys, clinicians, educators, and researchers.

 There are a variety of complex ethical and legal issues that arise when a demonstration site pilots a screening tool.
 The most comprehensive answer to this question can be found in a webinar provided by the National Council of Juvenile and Family Court Judges entitled "The Ethical Implications of Developing and Piloting a Victimization Screening Tool for Children and Youth" by Dr. Celia Fischer of Fordham University.
 This webinar can be accessed through the following link.